-MISSION & VISION
+MISSION & VISION.

 AUDIENCES/CONSTITUENTS ANNUALLY SERVED

-BUDGET (Fiscal year ending June 30, 2012)
+BUDGET (Fiscal year ending June 30, 2015)

 STAFF & LEADERSHIP

-Board Leadership: 9-member Board of Trustees
+Board Leadership: 8-member Board of Trustees

-Volunteers & Interns: 155 individuals contributed 2,374 hours of support in 2012
+Volunteers & Interns: 160 volunteers and 16 interns contributed over 1,400 hours of support

 SELECTED INSTITUTIONAL HIGHLIGHTS

-In 2010, funded by the Western States Art Federation, SOMArts produced It’s All A Blur, a major touring exhibition featuring the work of San Francisco Masters who blur the lines between identity, politics and sexuality in their reimagining of the American Dream.
+In 2010, funded by the Western States Art Federation, SOMArts produced “It’s All A Blur,” a major touring exhibition featuring the work of San Francisco Masters who blur the lines between identity, politics and sexuality in their reimagining of the American Dream.
 The exhibition toured to Reno and Las Vegas and was part of the Time-Based Art Festival in Portland in 2011.